This page was reviewed under our medical and editorial policy by

 Not all treatments negatively affect fertility, however.
 The type of cancer, dosage of drugs, amount of radiation, age and genetics all play a role in how cancer impacts fertility.

-While fertility doesn’t influence sex necessarily, it may impact intimacy with your partner and your self-esteem, resulting in a loss of sexual desire.
+While fertility doesn’t influence sex necessarily, it may impact intimacy with a partner and self-esteem, resulting in a loss of sexual desire.

 Long-term sexual dysfunction is a possibility after cancer treatment.